Christina's Cucina

 What a Girl Eats Eton Mess recipe

-What’s your experience in using recipes you find on the internet?
+What’s your experience in knowing the source of a recipe you find on the internet?
 Do you look for more than a few sources, or go with the first one you find on google?
 Are my tips helpful?
 Let me know in the comment section below.

 Don’t miss another travel or recipe post; subscribe to my free subscription below!